BeyondCorp

-BeyondCorp is an implementation, by Google, of zero-trust computer security concepts creating a zero trust network.
+BeyondCorp is an implementation of zero-trust computer security concepts creating a zero trust network.
+It is created by Google.

 Background

 It was created in response to the 2009 Operation Aurora.

 An open source implementation inspired by Google's research paper on an access proxy is known as "transcend".

 Google documented its Zero Trust journey from 2014 to 2018 through a series of articles in the journal ;login:.
 Google called their ZT network "BeyondCorp".
 Google implemented a Zero Trust architecture on a large scale, and relied on user and device credentials, regardless of location.
 Data was encrypted and protected from managed devices.
 Unmanaged devices, such as BYOD, were not given access to the BeyondCorp resources.

 Design and technology

 BeyondCorp utilized a zero trust security model, which is a relatively new security model that it assumes that all devices and users are potentially compromised.
 This is in contrast to traditional security models, which rely on firewalls and other perimeter defenses to protect sensitive data.